sroehling/FutureBudget/Retirement Simulator/exampleExpense.md

 3. Tap the __Edit__ button to enable editing of the amount.

-3. If a [single amount][fixedAmount] is selected, change the amount.
+3. If a single fixed amount is selected, change the amount.
 Or, if a [variable amount][variableAmount] is selected, tap on the variable amount to change the starting amount or changes which occur to the amount over time.

 4. Tap the __Done__ button to save the changes.